 Host: Hendrik Viaene

-- Explain the basics of state aid (what is state aid, who are the stakeholders, what are the incentives).
+- Provide a reminder on the basics of State aid (what is State aid, who are the stakeholders, what are the incentives).

 Certificate of Attendance

 A standard Certificate of Attendance will be made available to participants of the Dbriefs Legal webcast programme.
 Please be advised that participants will consult their CLE / CPD / CPE accrediting agency to determine whether self-study credit can be earned for viewing our webcast programme.